-Intercity Transit has a long history of practicing earth-friendly initiatives that protect the planet’s natural resources, support innovation, and enhance the agency’s mission.
-That mission is to provide and promote transportation choices that support an accessible, sustainable, livable, healthy, and prosperous community.
+We practice initiatives that protect the planet’s natural resources, support innovation, and enhance the agency’s mission: To provide and promote transportation choices that support an accessible, sustainable, livable, healthy, and prosperous community.

 Intercity Transit’s Sustainability Statement

 Public transportation is a cornerstone of community vitality, sustainability, and environmental stewardship.
-Intercity Transit upholds these qualities through its commitment to sustainable practices, leadership principles, and accessibility.
+We uphold these qualities through our commitment to sustainable practices, leadership principles, and accessibility.

-Sustainability is integral in Intercity Transit’s daily practices and long-term objectives to meet the transportation needs of the community it serves.
+Sustainability is integral in our daily practices and long-term objectives to meet the transportation needs of the community we serve.

 Sustainability is the ability to adapt, grow, and thrive from generation to generation.
 It is an ongoing effort toward improvement.

 Sustainable practices must preserve and restore environmental systems as well as promote initiatives that support robust economies and vibrant communities.
 Sustainable practices must make good business, public, and environmental sense by balancing the community’s economic, social, and environmental needs.

 Sustainability must consider people, planet, and prosperity.

 We were a founding signatory to the American Public Transportation Association (APTA) Sustainability Commitment.
 As a signatory to the APTA Commitment, we commit to putting core processes in place that set the basis for environmental, social, and economic sustainability practices.
 We administer these practices on an ongoing basis and continually improve them over time.